 Creating that resilient digital capability has been illustrated as a ‘must have’ for future success.
 Ultimately it involves a rethink of how infrastructure is architected, so that critical systems are located within close proximity to the cloud platforms, carrier networks and IT services that enable, and actively empower ‘work from anywhere’ strategies.

-Industry leaders have moved quickly
+Industry leaders in digital resilience have moved fast

 The response we’ve seen from many of our customers, to the challenges of a pandemic and its associated economic impact has been extraordinary.
 We have helped retail organisations facilitate a rapid scaling up of their connectivity to clouds as online shopping growth forced them to quickly deploy additional bandwidth and virtual infrastructure to cope with increased traffic and sales.